Atlas975/Notes/Algorithms/SearchAlgorithms/Search_algorithms.md

 ## Common search algorithm time Complexity
 ![[Pasted image 20220612171916.png|450|450]]
 ## Sentinel search
-- Check if last element is the element being searched for, if not replace it with the element being searched for
+- Check if last element is the element being targeted, if not replace it with the element being searched for
 - Reduces the number of operations compared to linear search by removing the need for loop condition